hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 - tidy_data.txt: A tidy data set after performing the analysis.

 ## How to download "UCI HAR Dataset"
+The data sets here are based on UCI study that recorded smartphones gyroscope and accelerometer measurements during known activities.
+Refer to the [UCI HARUS](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) project page.
 This script assumes that you have already downloaded and unzipped the original Samsung data in a folder called "UCI HAR Dataset".
 If this is not the case, you must first run the script called `run_analysis.R`.
 In your R enviroment, load it:

 ```
 source('run_analysis.R')